roboticsmick/openhsi_ros2/README.md

 ---

+Your user needs to be part of the `plugdev` group to access USB devices without root:

 ## 1. Ximea Camera Setup

 This section covers installation and configuration for Ximea hyperspectral cameras using the OpenHSI library.